How To Create a Budget In 7 Steps

 4. Organize your expenses in categories

-If you chose an online tool that creates categories for you, review your transactions to make sure the tool correctly categorized your transactions.
+If you chose an online tool that creates categories for you, review your transactions to ensure the tool correctly categorized them.

 Below are ideas on how to categorize your budget.
-The goal is to get detailed enough to make you aware of your spending.
+The goal is to get detailed enough to make you aware of your spending but not so detailed it feels overwhelming.

 MONTHLY BILLS